-One of the best parts of travelling in Asia is enjoying the variety and affordability of food they offer.
-When travelling in Asia, eating their delicacies is an essential part of the overall experience.
+One of the best parts of traveling in Asia is enjoying the variety and affordability of food they offer.
+When traveling in Asia, eating their delicacies is an essential part of the overall experience.
 But unfortunately, eating foreign food in a foreign country can make or break your trip.
 Many travellers, especially Westerners who travel around Asia for the first time tend to get sick from the food they eat.
 Not because you saw a local eating a particular dish, it means it is safe for you to eat.
 You are not as immune as them!
 Some food has bad organisms or chemicals which make you sick.
 Although there’s no guaranteed way for you to avoid getting sick or having traveller’s diarrhea from the food you eat while you are in Asia, there are some evil foods you have to think twice before consuming.

 We asked a fellow travel foodie, Alice of Fortravelista to share with us her list of 10 evil foods you definitely have to watch out for when visiting Asia!